 Isabel founded Alarms & Excursions in 2009, and has been director of the company ever since, involved with every project of the Collective, which is her real passion.
 Isabel is a prize winning, published poet, and leads on the artistic agenda of the company, spearheading the majority of projects.
 Performing across the UK, in Paris and Rotterdam, Isabel has worked with a host of performance poets, actors and musicians, including John Hegley, Michael Horowitz, Elvis McGonagall, Daljit Nagra, Benjamin Till… She hosted Wash House Poets in the City of London, and curated the poetry for the hugely successful Up The Line remembrance events between 2009 and 2013.
-Isabel was a finalist in the 2013 and 2017 BBC Radio 3 Proms competitions, Adlestrop and Guernsey International Competitions, was commended for the Elmbridge Literary Festival and shortlisted for the Bridport (2016) and Vernal Equinox (2018) Competitions.
-She is a Trustee of the Poetry Society and founded and ran for 3 years its Chichester Stanza.
-Her work is much anthologised and she has two full collections published to date.
+Isabel was a finalist in the 2013 and 2017 BBC Radio 3 Proms competitions, Adlestrop and Guernsey International Competitions, was commended for the Elmbridge Literary Festival and shortlisted for the Bridport Prize (2016) and Vernal Equinox (2018) Competition.
+She is a Trustee of the Poetry Society and founded and ran its Chichester Stanza for 3 years.
+Her work is much anthologised and she has two full collections and a pamphlet published to date.

 “I am constantly amazed at the possibilities that working with such a variety of talent brings to my own practice; new directions in movement, music and written and spoken word broaden my writing ideas beyond measure.
 I can’t wait for our next project!”

 James joined Alarms in 2016, where he acted as Provocateur for their production Warp & Weft, which for the first time incorporated an element of dance in the production.
 James is an experienced Performance Artist and Theatrical Devisor, and a graduate of Rose Bruford College of Speech & Drama.
 He spearheads We Are A Real Theatre Company.